jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 Jekyll offers you various ways of creating structured data to use in your project.
 The main three tools at your disposal are:

 - **pages**: allow you to create and manage on-off pages having no logical relationships with other items in your site (hompage, contact page, etc).
 - **collections**: allow you to create pieces of content that are logically to each other through a series of (html or markdown) files .
-A collection might be configured to generate separate files for each item in the collection when the site is built via the `output` variable.
-The URL structure and path for each generated file can be managed via the `permalink` variable (more on those later)
+A collection might be configured to generate separate files for each document in the collection when the site is built via the `output` variable.
+The URL structure and path for each generated file can be managed via the `permalink` variable (more on those later).
+As of Jekyll 3.0.0 posts is a collection that has a bit of a special status.
 - **data**: allow you to create and manage data through structured data format like JSON, CSV or YAML.
 These pieces of data will not generate discrete files with distinct URLs.

 ### Pages

 [Pages](http://jekyllrb.com/docs/pages/) are simply HTML or Markdown files.
-You can use their YAML Front Matter to create your won variables or to use the default variables made available by Jekyll.
+You can use their YAML Front Matter to create your own variables or to use the default variables made available by Jekyll.

 You can access all these variables through the `page` object in dot notation.
 For example, a `test` variable in the YAML Front Matter of a page can be accessed using `page.test`.

 ### Collections

 [Collections](http://jekyllrb.com/docs/collections/) allow you to create logically related data items using a series of HTML or Markdown files.
 To create a collection, you will need to create a `_mycollection` folder at the root of your project and then to define `mycollection` in your `_config.yaml` file.
-The name of the folder without the underscore has to macth the name of the collection defined in `_config.yaml`.
+The name of the folder without the underscore has to match the name of the collection defined in `_config.yaml`.

 Given a `_mycollection` folder, the following would define the collection in your `_config.yaml` file: